 A tomato beet salad is also a great match for these Mediterranean flavors.
 And my salad for Christmas is the perfect pairing at any time in the winter, not just Christmas.

-If salad isn’t your thing, how about a simple vegetable side dish like roasted radicchio or roasted asparagus in oven?
-Roasted glazed carrots also a really good pairing here.
+If salad isn’t your thing, how about a simple vegetable side dish like my radicchio salad recipe or roasted asparagus in oven?
+Glazed carrots also a really good pairing here.

 How to store Greek Lasagna